The Dark Side of CLA: Benefits and Dangers

 Conjugated Linoleic Acid (CLA) has garnered a reputation in the sports nutrition industry as one of the premier stimulant-free fat loss agents around for helping eliminate those unwanted pounds without giving you the jitters, edginess, or “uncomfortable” feeling typically experienced when using stimulant-based fat loss supplements.

 However, when put under the microscope of a more discerning eye, one not motivated by pure profit, you’ll quickly see that all is not so rosy with the “golden boy” of stim-free weight loss supplements.
-And with that, we come to the topic of today’s post -- the dark side of CLA.
+And with that, we discuss CLA benefits and dangers for the topic of today’s post -- the dark side of CLA.

-But, before we get into the potential dangers that accompany CLA supplementation, let’s backtrack and give a brief discussion of what CLA is and what its purported benefits are.
+But, before we get into the potential dangers or negative CLA side effects, let’s backtrack and give a brief discussion of what the supplement is and what its purported benefits are.

 Conjugated linoleic acid (CLA) is a type of polyunsaturated fatty acid naturally occurring in the human body that’s similar to an omega-6 fatty acid.
 (It’s also technically a trans fat, which is typically thought of as a bad fat, but the “bad” trans fats are really the ones that are artificially created through partial hydrogenation.